apache/jackrabbit-oak/oak-doc/src/site/markdown/query/pre-extract-text.md

 ...
 ```

+By default it scans whole repository.
+If you need to restrict it to look up under certain path then specify the path via
+`--path` option.

 ### Step 3 - Perform the text extraction

 Once the csv file is generated we need to perform the text extraction.
 To do that we would need to download the